mpinb/in_silico_framework_hot_zone/docs/file_formats.rst

 NEURON :cite:`hines2001neuron` file format for neuron morphologies.
 Documentation can be found `here <https://nrn.readthedocs.io/en/latest/guide/hoc_chapter_11_old_reference.html>`_.
 Used for 3D morphology reconstructions.
 Can be read with :py:mod:`single_cell_parser.cell_parser`.

+.mod
+====
+NEURON :cite:`hines2001neuron` file format for neuron mechanisms.
+Documentation can be found `here <https://neuron.yale.edu/neuron/docs/using-nmodl-files>`.
+Used to define channel and synapse dynamics in NEURON simulations.
+See the folder `mechanisms` in the project source.

 .con
 ====
 ISF custom file format to store neuron connection data.
 To be used in conjunction with an associated `.syn` file and morphology.